 Parents should continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
-The student may continue to purchase meals according to the grace period set by the school board.
-The district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.
+The student may continue to purchase

 If the district is unable to work out an agreement with the student's parent on replenishment of the meal account and payment of any outstanding balance, the student will receive a meal.
 The district will make every effort to avoid bringing attention to the student.